joxa/joxa/doc/style.rst

 real point of the code.

-If a parameter is ignored, give it a meaningful name nevertheless and say that it is ignored; do not simply call it `ignored'.
+If a parameter is ignored, give it a meaningful name nevertheless and say that it is ignored; do not simply call it 'ignored'.

 When naming top-level bindings, assume namespace partitions unless in a context where they are certain to be absent.
 Do not write explicit